tombensve/MarkdownDoc/Docs/src/MarkdownDocUserGuideStart.md

 ### Binaries

-Binaries are made available at [Bintray](https://bintray.com/tommy/maven/MarkdownDoc/view) and Bintrays JCenter repository: <http://jcenter.bintray.com> which should also contain everything in maven central.
+Binaries are made available at [Bintray](https://bintray.com/tommy/maven/MarkdownDoc/view) and Bintrays JCenter repository: <http://jcenter.bintray.com> which also mirrors everything in maven central.

 ### Thanks